Bass Highway

 -

 Gormanston...Take the right turn at Karlsons Gap to view the 1883 discovered Iron Blow mine, the origin of the Mt Lyell Mining Company.
 Car parking, interpretations and an exciting viewing platform.
-Drive back to Karlsons Gap for the short boardwalk to view Horsetail Falls or view it from the vehicle parking bay just as you start the spectacular descent into.....
+Drive back to Karlsons Gap for the short boardwalk to view Horsetail Falls but get the best view of it from the vehicle parking bay just as you start the spectacular descent into.....

 -

 Queenstown...
-Welcome to the land of unconformity on the edge of total Wilderness, the Franklin/Gordon Wild Rivers NP (TWWHA)
+Welcome to the land of unconformity where the roads end on the edge of total Wilderness, the Franklin/Gordon Wild Rivers NP (TWWHA)

 Driving Tips

-Western Tasmania is very mountainous, subject to sudden weather change and sections of road are very windy/bendy.
+Western Tasmania is very mountainous, subject to sudden weather change and sections of road are very windy and undulating.
 Travel times can be much longer than you may think so plan well in advance and allow yourself ample time to travel between overnight stops.
-Don't forget, there's plenty to do along the way.
+Don't forget, there's plenty to see and do along the way.

 Night Driving